braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/overview.md

 Background images in email messaging may sometimes cause white lines or disconnects to appear between images, so it's important to test and check the finer details of your email message.
 {% endalert %}

-After using the Drag-and-Drop Editor to design and create your email message, continue to [build][12] the remainder of your campaign or Canvas.
+After using the drag-and-drop editor to design and create your email message, continue to [build][12] the remainder of your campaign or Canvas.

 ### Updated HTML engine